strobejb/andersen-ev/README.md

 * `examples/konnect-query.py` demonstrates how to lock & unlock, and enable charging schedules.
 * `examples/konnect-status.py` is a basic example to demonstrate how to subscribe to device update events.

-Both exmples need your credentials to run.
-Create file called `examples/config.cfg` and put your email and password in this file:
+Both examples need your credentials to run.
+Create a file called `examples/config.cfg` and provide your email and password in this file:

 ```ini
 [KONNECT]